kirasok/random_password_generator/README.md

 # Random Password Generator

-A Flutter app that generator different passwords
+A Flutter app that generate different passwords

+## Functions

 It have ability to use different characters:
 - lowercase (a-z)